xyzhengg/Wordle-Project/README.md

 2. Make it work with keyboard inputs, as well as on screen keyboard
 8. Need to show the answer if they lose
 3. Maybe have a restart button?
 But have to also make winning streak go back to 0
-4. Let person change letter typed after they chose a letter ONLY BEFORE they enter the whole word
+4. Let person change letter typed after they chose a letter ONLY BEFORE they submit the whole word
-5. Must press a 'check' button to submit and check the word they chose
+5. Must press a button to submit and check the word they chose
 6. Automatically move on the to next box after tying into one box
-7. After winning or losing, ot play again, there will be a "play again" button flashing
+7. After winning or losing, to play again, there will be a "play again" button flashing

-## Optional Functionality
+## Extra Functions
-1. Could be fun if they win, make fireworks go off in the background (only if time allows)
-2. Add sound on button presses etc?
+1. Add sound on button presses etc?
-3. NAH Be able to do language adaptations and select what language to use e.g. german, french, latin, italian, dutch e.g. american vs british spelling
-4. Could also make it allow more or less guesses!
-5. DONE Maybe a point system?
+2. DONE Maybe a scoring system?
+3. Resize screen for smaller devices
+4. Special word
+5. Flip animation
+6. Keyboard typing works

 ## Keeping Track of Things
 1. If win, tell em they won, and can have another go